gc-da11yn/gc-da11yn.github.io/src/en/about/dat/terms-of-reference.md

 ## Scope

-While ideally the project have a four phases approach, the focus of this task force will be on Phase 1 only.
+While ideally the project have a four phases approach, the focus of this task force will be on Phase 1 only as early 2023.

 ### Phase 1: Site Architecture (detailed in separate document)